Back to Blog

 • Adoption of Biometrics: Incorporating biometric authentication in identity proofing processes can further enhance security.
 Biometric identifiers are unique to each individual and cannot be easily replicated or stolen.
 Technologies like fingerprint recognition, iris scanning, or voice recognition provide a more robust and secure means of verifying identity.

-• Continuous Authentication: Instead of relying on a one-time identity verification process, continuous authentication monitors user activity throughout their session.
-This ongoing verification can help detect suspicious behavior or unauthorized access, further strengthening the security of online systems.
+• Risk Moment Verification: Instead of relying on a one-time identity verification process, validating risk when account changes are attempted (like requesting a replacement Drivers License) it prohibits account takeover.
+This iterative verification can help detect suspicious behavior or unauthorized access, further strengthening the security of online systems.

 • User Education and Awareness: Improving user education and awareness is crucial in promoting secure online practices.
 State agencies should provide guidance to users on the importance of strong passwords, avoiding phishing attempts, and understanding the risks associated with sharing personal information online.